tonyxdsu/mean_blur_optimization/README.md

 ---
 ## TODO:
 * another image access pattern: working down the image going through cache line size number of bytes worth of pixels at a time.
-This should reduce cache misses by 3 times for the entire image, I have some ideas why my implemention doesn't work even though I think it should (mask7, mask8).
 * CUDA!
 I need more threads!
-Though my initial thoughts are that it's not worth it unless it's a very intensive algorith
+Though my initial thoughts are that it's not worth it unless it's a very computationally intensive algorithm on a large image; the benefits of all the extra threads must outweigh the cost of cudaMemcpy() from system memory to VRAM and back.

 ---
 ## To run this program: